iot-Noob/API-Boiler-Plate/README.md

 ### Notes
 - Ensure to replace placeholder values in the .env file with your actual configuration.
 - Update database paths and configurations according to your environment.
+- Sensitive data, such as the 2FA secret key, is encrypted using AES.

 ### Project Information
 This is a private project named iotNoob by Talha.

+### AES Encryption
+To store the 2FA token securely, AES encryption is used.
+If the `AES_KE`Y and `AES_IV` are not provided, they will be auto-generated.
+Please note that losing the AES key or IV will result in loss of encrypted data.

+### `Warning`
+`Important: If you lose your AES key and IV, you will lose access to your encrypted data.
+Ensure you securely store these values.`